 In a subsequent homily, he asked for many prayers for priests and for an increase of vocations to the priesthood, reminding his audience that “the priest is a man totally belonging to the Lord, because it is God himself who calls him and who establishes him in his apostolic service.
 And precisely being totally of God, he is totally of mankind, for all people.”

-(Speaking of Pope Benedict, in addition to these prayers here we also have a separate page of prayers for the Pope.
-We also have a page of prayers for vocations to the priesthood and to the religious life as well.)
+(Speaking of Pope Benedict, in addition to these prayers here we also have a page of prayers for the Pope and one of prayers for vocations to the priesthood and to the religious life as well.)

 Indeed, angels may watch over us and guide us but it is only our priests and bishops who can give us the sacraments, the foundations of Christ’s Church and our faith.
 The prayer above reminds us in part of just how much priests do for us!